-FORMS: The Community Service Forms can be found on the Bulletin Board outside of Room 135, across from the main office.
-Forms are also available on line.
+FORMS: The Community Service forms can be found on the bulletin board outside of Room 135, across from the main office.
+Forms are also available to download.
 STUDENTS are responsible for completing and turning in the completed form.

-(1) No Community Service may be done during school time without the written consent of the Community Service Coordinator.
+- No community service may be done during school time without the written consent of the Community Service Coordinator.

-(3) Students involved in fund raising must document the charity the funds are being donated to.
+- Students involved in fundraising must document the charity the funds are being donated to.
 Students may not benefit from the fundraising.

 - No credit will be given for community service that resulted in the student receiving any form of compensation.